ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 those of the input coordinates.
 If the input coordinate is a scalar, the dimension will be a scalar in the output cube.

+If the point to be extracted has at least one of the coordinate point values outside the interval of the cube's same coordinate values, then no extrapolation will be performed, and the resulting extracted cube will have fully masked data.

 Examples:
     * Extract a point from coordinate `grid_latitude` with given coordinate value 26.0: